valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 - [This directory](https://www.homelessshelterdirectory.org/contact.html) can be used to find homeless shelters in your area.

 ## Physical Well-being
-Staying at home has allowed me to try making new dishes.
+Staying at home has allowed me to try making new, healthy dishes.
 Some of my favorites have been the following:
 - [Baked Sweet Potato with Moroccan Lentils](https://www.acouplecooks.com/moroccan-sweet-potatoes-with-lemon-tahini-dressing/)
 - [Seared Tilapia with Spiralized Zucchini](https://www.womansday.com/food-recipes/food-drinks/recipes/a54833/seared-tilapia-with-spiralized-zucchini-recipe/)
 - [Venezuelan Arepas with Chicken and Avocado](https://www.panningtheglobe.com/reina-pepiada-arepas-chicken-avocado/)